Akashdeep Saigal: Career

 Akash won the Gladrags Manhunt Contestant, supermodel of the year in 1998.
 The same year he appeared on the 1998 music video for Shweta Shetty's Deewane to Deewane Hain.
 He started his acting career with the film Pyaar Mein Kabhi Kabhi (1999).
 He made his debut on small screen with the popular serial Kyunki Saas Bhi Kabhi Bahu Thi on Star Plus.
 He had participated in the first season of Jhalak Dikhhla Jaa 1, a dance competition on Sony Entertainment Television.

 In 2009, he has played the role of the villain in Tamil language film Ayan.
 He also played the villain in the Tamil film Kavan in 2017.

+In 2026, Saigal returned to television after a 8-year long hiatus to portray negative lead, Erul in the seventh season of Naagin.

+At the same year, he was signed in the second season, sequel and reboot of Ekta Kapoor's iconic soap opera, Kyunki Saas Bhi Kabhi Bahu Thi 2.
+In April 2026, he returned to the Kyunki Saas... saga to play Riyansh Virani, the illegitimate son of Ansh Gujral from season 1.
+Netizens mocked Saigal's entry as Tulsi Virani's grandson, criticizing the unrealistic age dynamic as the actor appeared older than his on-screen grandmother and too mature for the role of a young man he was portraying on screen.